-I have been a fan of Base CRM ever since they came out with their first iPhone app, 6 or 7 years ago.
+I have been a fan of Zendesk Sell ever since they came out with their first iPhone app, 6 or 7 years ago.
 I became an early adapter of Base CRM and focused on using it for my own business.
 They have done one of the best jobs since day one making their mobile apps act similar to their desktop version.
 This makes it much easier for the techie and non-techie to learn and use.

 It is rather a pain to switch CRM programs when you have more than a couple of users and lots of data.
 So do not get tempted to quickly jump ship from your current CRM just because Base is really cool to use and looks good too.

 Only consider switching if your estimators and sales staff really need more mobile features and accountability.